James Alison: Clerical status

 A friendly bishop, who was once Alison's novice master, hand delivered a letter to Pope Francis in May 2017 concerning his situation.
 In the letter, Alison asked the Pope to make his situation regular; he proposed to treat the congregation's letter "as null, and to carry on as before".
 On 2 July 2017, Pope Francis called Alison directly.
 According to Alison, Pope Francis told him, "I want you to walk with deep interior freedom, following the Spirit of Jesus.
 And I give you the power of the keys."
 Alison understood from this that Pope Francis did not perceive the congregation's decision as binding; that he treated him as a priest giving him universal jurisdiction to hear confessions and preach, the two faculties traditionally associated with the power of the keys.
 Alison noted that this was how Pope Francis had acted towards those he appointed as missionaries during the 2016 Jubilee of Mercy.
+Pope Francis has never made a written statement to confirm his call and its content.
+However he did confirm it orally the following year in an audience with Bishop Raúl Vera, O.P., (now Emeritus of Saltillo, Mexico).
+It is not clear to Alison himself, or to anybody else, where this leaves him canonically.
+But that the Pope, as the source of the authority on which the Congregation for the Clergy relied in its letter, is able to perform an immediate act of the Universal Ordinary giving a priest such jurisdiction irrespective of any decision by the Congregation, is not in doubt.